-The science, which deals with atoms is called atomic physics.
-Note that, atomic and nuclear physics are not the same.
-The term atomic physics is often associated with nuclear power, due to the synonymous use of atomic and nuclear in standard English.
+The science that deals with atoms are called atomic physics.
+Note that atomic and nuclear physics are not the same.
+The term atomic physics is often associated with nuclear power due to the synonymous use of atomic and nuclear in standard English.
 However, physicists distinguish between atomic and nuclear physics.
-The atomic physics deals with the atom as a system consisting of a nucleus and electrons.
-The nuclear physics deals with the nucleus as a system consisting of a nucleons (protons and neutrons).
-Main difference is in the scale.
+Atomic physics deals with the atom as a system consisting of a nucleus and electrons.
+Nuclear physics deals with the nucleus as a system consisting of nucleons (protons and neutrons).
+The main difference is in the scale.
 While the term atomic deals with 1Å = 10-10m, where Å is an ångström (according to Anders Jonas Ångström), the term nuclear deals with 1femtometre = 1fermi = 10-15m.

 Atomic physics is the field of physics that studies atoms as an isolated system of electrons and an atomic nucleus.
 It is primarily concerned with the arrangement of electrons around the nucleus and the processes by which these arrangements change.
-This includes ions as well as neutral atoms and, unless otherwise stated, for the purposes of this discussion it should be assumed that the term atom includes ions.
-Atomic physics also help to understand the physics of molecules, but there is also molecular physics, which describes physical properties of molecules.
+This includes ions as well as neutral atoms, and unless otherwise stated, for the purposes of this discussion, it should be assumed that the term atom includes ions.
+Atomic physics also helps to understand the physics of molecules, but molecular physics also describes the physical properties of molecules.

 See also: Atomic and Nuclear Physics